 How Meraki Go Is Different

-There are both indoor and outdoor versions of Meraki Go hardware, and they're both priced below $200 - making them affordable for pretty much anyone.
-The WiFi access points themselves are 802.11ac Wave 2, with both 2.4ghz and 5ghz radios in a 2x2 MIMO setup.
+There are both indoor and outdoor versions of Meraki Go WiFI access points, and they're both priced below $200 - making them affordable for pretty much anyone.
+At the time of this writing - the WiFi access points themselves are 802.11ac Wave 2, with both 2.4ghz and 5ghz radios in a 2x2 MIMO setup.
+We expect other models to come out as time goes on.
 They can also be powered entirely from

 The smartphone app is similarly streamlined.
 It lacks many of the features one would see in the "full sized" Meraki Dashboard, or in other brands' equivalent dashboards.
 Users get basic control over security and user access rights, but not much else.
 However, everything can be deployed and set up in less than five minutes.

-The main Meraki line also scales upward, until you get into units intended for medium-to-large size operations, with products like the MR53E which offer multigigabit WiFi speeds.
-Plus, Meraki hardware also includes other product lines which are all inter-compatible, such as security appliances, switches, VoIP telephones, and security cameras.
+The main Meraki line also scales upward, until you get into units intended for medium-to-large size operations, with products like the MR55 which offer the latest WIFI 6 speeds.
+Plus, Meraki hardware also includes other product lines which are all inter-compatible, such as security appliances, switches, and security cameras.

 Is Meraki or Meraki Go Right For You?

-Meraki Go is deliberately designed to be a good fit for small businesses or the occasional branch office use, but not much else.
+Meraki Go is deliberately designed to be a good fit for micro or very small businesses.
 It's a budget-friendly line designed to be an entry point into the Meraki brand.
 Meraki Go is excellent for what it is, but its

 If you're not a startup or very small business, you'll want to go straight to main series Meraki products.
 They offer much more functionality, configuration options, and the potential to have an entire office's worth of IoT appliances which are all configured and controlled through a single dashboard.